STEllAR-GROUP/hpx/docs/sphinx/examples/fibonacci_local.rst

 producing the n-th value of the Fibonacci sequence.

-Note that calling ``get`` potentially blocks the calling |hpx|-thread, and lets other |hpx|-run in the meantime.
+Note that calling ``get`` potentially blocks the calling |hpx|-thread, and lets other |hpx|-threads run in the meantime.
 There are, however, more efficient ways of doing this. ``examples/quickstart/fibonacci_futures.cpp`` contains many more variations of locally computing the Fibonacci numbers, where each method makes different tradeoffs in where asynchrony and parallelism is applied.
 To get started, however, the method above is sufficient and optimizations can be